polkadot-js/docs/docs/substrate/extrinsics.md

+### chillOther(controller: `AccountId`)
+- **interface**: `api.tx.staking.chillOther`
+- **summary**:    Declare a `controller` as having no desire to either validator or nominate.

+   Effects will be felt at the beginning of the next era.

+   The dispatch origin for this call must be _Signed_, but can be called by anyone.

+   If the caller is the same as the controller being targeted, then no further checks  are enforced.
+However, this call can also be made by an third party user who witnesses  that this controller does not satisfy the minimum bond requirements to be in their role.

+   This can be helpful if bond requirements are updated, and we need to remove old users  who do not satisfy these requirements.

 ### forceNewEra()
 - **interface**: `api.tx.staking.forceNewEra`
 - **summary**:    Force there to be a new era at the end of the next session.
 After this, it will be  reset to normal (non-forced) behaviour.

    The dispatch origin must be Root.

+   #### Warning

+   The election process starts multiple blocks before the end of the era.
+If this is called just before a new era is triggered, the election process may not  have enough blocks to get a result.